-Loop Head Lighthouse is perched right at the end of Loop Head Peninsula in gorgeous West Clare.
+Loop Head Lighthouse is perched right at the end of Loop Head Peninsula in stunning West Clare.

 A quick history

-The first ‘tower’ lighthouse was built in 1802 and replaced with a new tower in 1854.
+- The first ‘tower’ lighthouse was built in 1802 and was replaced with a new tower in 1854.

-Its ‘character’ is a white light flashing 4 times every 20 seconds.
+- Its ‘character’ is a white light flashing four times every 20 seconds.

 Did you know?